mrRobit/Zabbix_templates/README.md

 zbx_3.0 templates are tested with Zabbix 3.0

-zbx_3.4 templates are edited to use with Zabbix 3.4
+zbx_3.4 template is edited to use with Zabbix 3.4

+ZBX_4.4 template is edited to use with Zabbix 4.4:
+- LLD discovery of Fans and temperature sensors
+- Many direct item checks
+- linked with built-in template: Template Module Interfaces SNMPv2

-Note: a global macro is needed for the template: {$SNMP_PORT}.
+Note: Where a {$SNMP_PORT} macro is used in the template, please add it in the global macros (Administration -> General -> Macros).
 A default value is 161